SuperBearAdventure/shicka/readme.md

 ### Triggers

-- Some words that violate the rule 7 will be flagged as such
+- Some suggestions that violate the rule 7 will be flagged as such in the dedicated channel